rexjrs/nodeapp/readme.md

     - 'boolean'
 ```
 //Example usage
-//callback is optional, if no callback provide res stead of null.
-Will automatically throw 400 response with errors
+//callback is optional, if no callback, provide the res object instead of null.
+//It will automatically throw a 400 response with errors
 this.verifyFields([
     { name: 'email', value: 'info@thomascharlesworth.com', conditions: ['required', 'email'] },
 ], null, (status, errors) => {